Arnav-Hazra/Bank-Transaction-Registor/README.md

 instructions for Bank Transaction Register
 -by Arnav Hazra

-To start the app, open terminal and cd to the folder and run
+To start the app,
-	python api.py
+clone this repository, open terminal cd Bank-Transaction-Registor python api.py

 in browser:
 >to start the app
 http://localhost:8888/v1

 >to add transactions
-http://localhost:8888/v1/addtransaction?account_no=12345&date="05October20"&type="deposit"&amount=1200
-http://localhost:8888/v1/addtransaction?account_no=12345&date="10October20"&type="deposit"&amount=1500
-http://localhost:8888/v1/addtransaction?account_no=123456&date="05November20"&type="deposit"&amount=2000
+Can change the variables according to need http://localhost:8888/v1/addtransaction?account_no=12345&date="05October20"&type="deposit"&amount=1200 http://localhost:8888/v1/addtransaction?account_no=12345&date="10October20"&type="deposit"&amount=1500 http://localhost:8888/v1/addtransaction?account_no=123456&date="05November20"&type="deposit"&amount=2000